-- Up to $7,500 for information helping to convict anyone who has illegally killed a gray wolf in Washington.
+- Up to $7,500 for information helping to convict anyone who has illegally killed a wolf in Washington.

-- Up to $5,000 if a protected grizzly bear, wolverine, lynx, pronghorn, caribou, or fisher were killed.
+- Up to $5,000 if a protected grizzly bear, wolverine, lynx, pronghorn, caribou, or fisher was killed.

 - Up to $3,000 for egregious violations involving deer, elk, moose, or other iconic or threatened wildlife, such as spree killing.

 We also occasionally offer larger rewards in specific egregious circumstances.
 Reward funds are provided by our generous members and donors.
 As a private not-for-profit organization, these specific funds are not provided by state or federal agencies.